skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Kids]

 ##Newspaper Source from EBSCOhost
-Full-text articles from hundreds of U.S. and international newspapers such as The Washington Post and USA Today; also features transcripts from CNN, Fox News, and NPR.
+Full-text articles from hundreds of U.S. and international newspapers such as _The Washington Post_ and _USA Today_; also features transcripts from CNN, Fox News, and NPR.
 [Articles]

 ##The New York Times from LexisNexis Library Express